NeutronCreeper/DoMath/DoMath/README.md

 # DoMath
-A small tool that helps deal with math.
+- A small tool that helps deal with math.
-Written in cpp.
-Just for fun.
+- It's just my cpp practice.